Services Contacts Free Consultation via WhatsApp

 Despite obvious advantages, electronic apostille has a number of limitations that you need to know about.
 The main limitation concerns document acceptance abroad — not all countries and not all organizations are ready to work with electronic documents.
 This especially applies to conservative institutions, bureaucratic structures, and countries with a low level of digitalization.

 Also, technical requirements for documents should be considered.
-To obtain an electronic apostille, the document must be in proper condition, without lamination, with readable seals and signatures.
-If the document is damaged or contains unreadable elements, an apostille may be refused regardless of the form of its processing.
+To obtain an electronic apostille, the document must have been created in electronic form and signed with UKEP.
+If a document is damaged or contains unreadable elements, an apostille may be refused regardless of the form of its processing.

 Prospects for e-Apostille Development

 Electronic apostille is the inevitable future of document legalization.
-The Hague Conference on Private International Law is actively promoting the e-APP program, and the number of joining countries is constantly growing.
-In the coming years, it can be expected that most countries party to the Hague Convention will switch to electronic format, which will make the document legalization process significantly simpler and faster.
+The Hague Conference on Private International Law is actively promoting the e-APP program: the number of countries with e-Register has grown from 56 in October 2024 to 63 in May 2026, and the number of countries issuing e-Apostille has increased from 35 to 44 over the same period.
+In the coming years, it can be expected that most countries party to the Hague Convention will switch to electronic format.

 In Russia, the development of e-Apostille is in line with the overall digitalization of public services.
-Already now, many documents can be obtained electronically through the public services portal, and apostille is no exception.
-As technologies and infrastructure develop, the process will become increasingly automated, which in the future will reduce processing times to several days or even hours.
+Already now, many documents can be obtained electronically through the Gosuslugi portal, and apostille is no exception.
+As electronic document management technologies develop and the practice of using UKEP expands, the scope of e-Apostille application will continue to grow.

 How We Can Help